ycpcs/cs496-spring2014/labs/lab05b.md

 Model and Controller classes
 ----------------------------

-Since the underlying object and controller classes are identical to the terminal web client from [Lab 5a](lab05a.html), we simply need to link the model and controller class packages via the build path.
+Since the underlying object and controller classes are identical to the terminal web client from [Lab 5a](lab05a.html), we simply need to link the model and controller class project **CS496_Lab5_Geocoding** via the build path.
+Right-click the **CS496_Lab05b** project, select **Build Path -> Configure Build Path**, select the **Projects** tab and add the **CS496_Lab5_Geocoding** project.

-Note how separating the model and controller classes from the UI allows for them to be easily shared between projects
+Note how separating the model and controller classes from the UI allows for them to be easily shared between projects.

 Data input from widgets
 -----------------------